A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Hypergame Theory in Multi-Agent Systems

 \section{Hypergame Theory in Multi-Agent Systems}

 While hypergame theory is a model of bounded rationality that can provide multi-agent systems with a framework that can model agent heterogeneity and environmental uncertainties to a greater level of detail than probabilistic methods, it was originally designed to be an analytical framework targeting post-hoc studies of complex conflicts instead of providing tools for the decision-maker on the spot.
-While hypergame models have yet to become prevalent in dynamic settings multi-agent systems entail, they have a potential to overcome the constraints posed by typical game-theoretic models on the complexity agent-based frameworks can capture~\citep{Sasaki2021multiagaentdecisionsystems}.
-Motivated by this identified potential, in this section we provide a systematic review of hypergame-theoretic works focusing on studies that entail agent-based applications or the potential to be integrated into dynamic agentic systems.
+While hypergame models have yet to become prevalent in dynamic settings that multi-agent systems entail, they have the potential to overcome the constraints posed by typical game-theoretic models on the complexity that agent-based frameworks can capture~\citep{Sasaki2021multiagaentdecisionsystems}.
+In this section, motivated by this identified potential, we provide a systematic review of hypergame-theoretic works focusing on studies that entail agent-based applications or the potential for integration into dynamic agentic systems.